openshift/assisted-service/README.md

 ## First Setup

-To push your build target to a docker registry you first need to change the default target.
+To push your build target to a Docker registry you first need to change the default target.
 1. Create a quay.io or Docker Hub account if you don't already have one.
 These instructions refer to quay.io, Docker Hub is similar.
-1. Create a repository called bm-inventory
+1. Create a repository called bm-inventory.
-1. Make sure you have your~/.docker/config.json file set up to point to your account.
+1. Make sure you have your `~/.docker/config.json` file set up to point to your account.
 For quay.io, you can go to quay.io -> User Settings, and click "Generate Encrypted Password" under "Docker CLI Password".
-1. Login to quay.io using `docker login quay.io`
+1. Login to quay.io using `docker login quay.io`.
-1. Export the `SERVICE` environment variable to your docker registry, and pass a tag of your choice, e.g., "test":
+1. Export the `SERVICE` environment variable to your Docker registry, and pass a tag of your choice, e.g., "test":

 ```shell script
 export SERVICE=quay.io/<username>/bm-inventory:<tag>